 3) A Known Donor

 A known donor can be a family member or friend, and is typically someone already in the intended parents' lives before they start their family-building journey.
 While many dads think that this must be an easy and cost-effective way to build their family, there are many legal, screening, and mental health considerations to consider before going this route.

 There are many places to go to find this person, so HOW do you narrow down your search?

 How do you choose your ideal egg donor?

-Certain likes or dislikes
+- Certain likes or dislikes

-Certain skill sets
+- Certain skill sets

-Level of education
+- Level of education

-Instead, when choosing your donor, think about the things you want to be able to tell your child about their conception story and your donor choice.
-Rather than purely physical characteristics, perhaps you tell your child that you connected with hobbies or interests listed in the donor’s profile.
+When choosing your donor, think about the things you want to be able to tell your child about their conception story and why you made this choice.
+Rather than focusing solely on physical characteristics, you may want to tell your child that you connected with hobbies or interests listed in their donor’s profile.